-The quick bursts of speed and direction changes in basketball can make for sore muscles after a game.
-Athletes are most likely to experience muscle strains early in the season when their conditioning level is not where it needs to be.
-Even late in the season, however, you could strain a muscle when you are fatigued at the end of a game.
+The quick bursts of speed and direction changes can make for sore muscles after a game.
+Athletes are most likely to have muscle strains early in the season when their body is not yet in game shape.
+You can lower the risk of some of the early season muscle strains by getting your body ready before the season starts.

 Here are a few on-court drills:

 Place 6 cones on the court in a zigzag pattern (cones should be about 16 feet apart and at 45° angles).
 Start at the first cone and sprint to the second, then third, fourth, fifth and sixth.
 Reverse the pattern and return to the first cone.
-Repeat for 30 seconds; build up to 1-2 minutes.
+Repeat for 30 seconds; build up to 1 to 2 minutes.
 This gives you practice in quick bursts of speed and shifting direction.

 Medicine Ball Shuffle

 Stand at one end of the court and face your partner who is a foot or two away from you.
 Do a sideways shuffle for the length of the court, passing the medicine ball back and forth.
 This works your shuffling ability, balance, strength, and ability to stay low.